agregson/fitzlab/protocol_A549_Stim_TNF.md

 2. Mix tubes by centrifugation briefly in benchtop Fisher Scientific Mini
 3. Each sample goes into a 0.2 mL tubes in PCR strips (8 tubes each, BioRad) with domed cap.
+   - Domed is standard.
+Can use flat top, just need to turn over the plate in the machine to match.
 3. Place 80 mcL of the above *Master Mix* into each PCR tube.
 4. Place 20 mcL (entire RNA sample after DNase step above) of each RNA sample into its own PCR
    - Total volume in each PCR tube will be 100 mcL (there about)